jellomarr/ProductDirectory/README.md

 ## Acknowledgments

 * Special thanks to Hardware & General for giving us this opportunity.
-* Thank you to Yenni Tim and Sandeep Mysore Seshadrinath for their guidence thoughout the project.
+* Thank you to Yenni Tim and Sandeep Mysore Seshadrinath for their guidance thoughout the project.
 * Thank you to Belal Khan at www.simplifiedcoding.net for providing the starter code for the PHP API.